 Auto Accidents that occur while people are on the job happen quite frequently in Kansas.
 There are a number of occupations that involve driving of either company vehicles or the employee’s personal vehicle.
-In fact, the most common type of work/auto accidents involve large trucks, including semi-trucks.
+In fact, the most common type of work/auto accidents involve large trucks, including semi trucks.
 In Kansas, because of the distance between cities, the frequency with which these collisions occur is quite high.

 What Are Some Other Examples Of Auto Accidents Occurring While On The Job?

 Certain occupations are certainly subject to a higher risk for auto collisions.
 For example, nurses and home health aides who drive from home to home taking care of people who need assistance are subject to a greater chance of being involved in an auto accident.
-Additionally another common occupation where people are more vulnerable to auto wrecks on the job are oilfield workers.
+Additionally, another common occupation where people are more vulnerable to auto wrecks on the job are oilfield workers.
 These people in the oil industry travel long distances in Kansas and are on the roadways quite frequently and sometimes with very dangerous equipment.
-Other common occupations that is at a greater risk for an auto accident to occur on the job are policemen and firemen who are in cars or trucks quite frequently.
+Other common occupations that are at a greater risk for an auto accident to occur on the job are policemen and firemen who are in cars or trucks quite frequently.

 How Are These Cases Different From Other Auto Accident Cases?